jenncash29/Enova-Electronics-Store-Project/README.md

 #### **1. Overall Sales Trends**
 - **Average Performace (2019-2022):** Elist averaged ~27k sales per year, generating approximately $7M in revenue annually.
 The average order value (AOV) was ~$254 USD.
 - **Growth and Trends:** There was a significant surge in growth in 2020, which continued through 2021.
 However, recent trends indiciate a return to sales levels closer to those seen in 2019.
+- **Seasonality:** Peak sales periods were in November and December coinciding with holiday seasons and Black Friday promotions.

 #### **2. Growth Rates**
 - **Peak Growth in 2020:** Sales and revenue more than doubled in 2020 compared to 2019.
 Notably, March 2020 saw a 50% spike in sales and order count, likely due to increased purchasing during the pandemic.